Corcept Therapeutics Incorporated research snapshot

 CORT AI Trading Strategy Framework

 The CORT AI trading strategy is a rules-based research framework, not personalized advice.
-It combines price confirmation with launch metrics, regulatory milestones, cash use, and position sizing because a single clinical or FDA headline can overwhelm ordinary chart signals.
+It combines price confirmation with Lifyorli launch metrics, regulatory milestones, cash use, and position sizing because a single clinical, FDA, or launch headline can overwhelm ordinary chart signals.

 Trend-following setup

-Watch for price to hold above the $71.00 50-day average and clear the $95.11 52-week high with expanding volume.
+Watch for price to hold above the $104.75 support and clear the $118.32 to $122.21 resistance zone with expanding volume.
 A failed breakout is less informative than a close back below the breakout area.

-Use a predefined invalidation level and reduce exposure if price closes below the 50-day average or if launch data contradicts the clinical thesis.
+Use a predefined invalidation level and reduce exposure if price closes below the 50-day average or if Lifyorli launch data contradicts the thesis.

 Mean-reversion setup

-If CORT pulls back toward the 50-day average without a new regulatory or clinical problem, compare price action with Lifyorli prescriptions, Korlym volume, revenue guidance, and cash and investment balances.
+If CORT pulls back toward the $91 to $96 consolidation area without a new regulatory or clinical problem, compare price action with Lifyorli patient starts, Korlym volume, revenue guidance, and cash and investment balances.

-Do not average down solely because the share price fell.
-A failed FDA path or weak launch can make historical support levels irrelevant.
+Do not average down solely because the share price fell after a fast move.
+A failed FDA path, slow launch, or weak pipeline data can make historical support levels irrelevant.

 Fundamental catalyst monitor